Master Your Mind: Why a 'Latticework' of 52 Mental Models is Your Secret Weapon

 Pillar 1: The Foundational Lenses

 Most of our failures in life do not stem from a lack of effort, but from a fundamental disconnect from reality.
 We act on the world based on what we think is happening, only to find that the water we are swimming in is entirely different from our perception of it.
-To win in life and business, you do not need to be a genius; you simply need to have the fewest blind spots.
+This first pillar is dedicated to cleaning your mental lenses.

 - 1. The Map is Not the Territory: Acknowledging that every model, plan, or belief is a reduction of a much more complex reality.